-The Department of State (State), the Department of Homeland Security (DHS), and other U.S. government departments and agencies involved in the U.S. Special Immigrant Visa (SIV) program are committed to helping the men and women who have taken enormous risks to support our military and civilian personnel.
+The Department of State ("State"), the Department of Homeland Security ("DHS"), and other U.S. government departments and agencies involved in the U.S. Special Immigrant Visa ("SIV") program are committed to helping the men and women who have taken enormous risks to support our military and civilian personnel.
 Congress, under section 602(b) of the Afghan Allies Protection Act of 2009, as amended, requires this quarterly report to review statistical data on nationals of Afghanistan who have applied for status as special immigrants.

-The U.S. government issued 7,234 SIVs to Afghans in FY 2018, including 1,649 to principal applicants.\ As we continue to strive for process improvements, we also continue to ensure thorough screening for national security concerns.
-SIV issuance numbers through the fourth quarter of FY 2018 are available on travel.state.gov.
+State issued 7,223 SIVs to Afghans in Fiscal Year 2018, including 1,6491 principal applicants.
+As we continue to strive for process improvements, we also continue to ensure thorough screening for national security concerns.
+SIV issuance numbers through the first quarter of FY 2019 are available on travel.state.gov.

 On December 12, 2017, the President signed the National Defense Authorization Act for FY 2018 that provided an additional 3,500 SIV numbers for Afghan principal applicants for FY 2018.
-As of September 30, 2018, the Department of State has issued 11,124 out of the available 14,500 SIVs to Afghan principal applicants who are employed by, or on behalf of, the U.S. government in Afghanistan, or by the International Security Assistance Force (ISAF) or a successor mission to ISAF.
+As of December 31, 2018, the Department of State has issued 11,604 out of the available 14,500 SIVs to Afghan principal applicants who are employed by, or on behalf of, the U.S. government in Afghanistan, or by the International Security Assistance Force ("ISAF") or a successor mission to ISAF.